Apple event 2017: iPhone X unveiled

 The company also introduced a Face ID-enabled feature called Animoji, which serves up animated emoji that mimic your facial expressions.
 For example, you'll be able to give your friends side-eye as a unicorn.

-Apple spent a significant amount of time hyping up its 12mp dual cameras with image stabilization.
+Apple spent a significant amount of time hyping up its 12-megapixel dual cameras with image stabilization.
 Schiller said the new front facing cameras will "revolutionize" selfies by adding portrait mode.

-Wireless charging, available on both the iPhone X and iPhone 8 devices, is a big move forward, too.
-It's based on Qi wireless charging, which Apple believes will be available at coffee shops, stores and airports around the world in the near future, so people can get juice on the go.

-The iPhone X will start at $999 and start shipping November 3 -- more than a month later than all the other devices announced on Tuesday.
+The iPhone X will cost $999 for the 64 GB version, $1,149 for the 256 GB version, and start shipping on Nov.
+3 -- more than a month later than all the other devices announced on Tuesday.

-For those not willing to shell out a grand for a new iPhone, the iPhone 8 options are cheaper and also pack a powerful punch.
-They're faster, sturdier and better at snapping photos than the previous iPhone..
+For those not willing to shell out a grand for a new smartphone, the iPhone 8 options are cheaper and also pack a powerful punch.
+They're faster, sturdier and better at snapping photos than the previous iPhone.

 iPhone 8 smartphones, which come with an aluminum band around the edges, will be available in three colors: space gray, gold and silver.
 The iPhone 8 will start at $699 and the iPhone 8 Plus is $799 for 64 GB models.

-Pre-orders start Friday, September 15 and hit stores the following Friday, September 22.

-Apple also announced a new cellular Apple Watch, which Cook called the device the best-selling watch in the world.
+Apple also announced a new cellular Apple Watch, which Cook claimed was the best-selling watch in the world, though the company has declined to release sales numbers.
 The waterproof Apple Watch has an even greater focus on fitness and health.
 For example, it flags users when it detects an elevated pulse.

+The Series 3 comes with a built-in cellular connection, so it no longer needs an iPhone nearby for most tasks.

+You can answer calls, receive text messages, talk to Siri, check maps and use third-party apps over cellular connections.
+Starting in October, it will also be able to stream music to Air Pods over cellular.
+To demonstrate the watch's new powers, Apple conducted a live phone call from stage with a person on a paddle board in the middle of a lake.

 The event opened with a short inspirational video with featured audio by late Apple founder Steve Jobs.